enkidevs/curriculum/javascript/core/intro-js/js-practice-console.md

 # JS Practice with the JavaScript Console

+For the first set of exercises, we'll be using a platform called Glitch.
+This is an in-browser Development Environment that you can use to practice your JavaScript.
+You can "Remix" a project to copy it to your own account and make changes.

-Practice logging to the JavaScript console on glitch!
+In this exercise, you'll practice logging to the JavaScript console on Glitch.